Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Analysis Procedure

-The finite-volume and taste-breaking corrections used for the connected contributions are given in \cref{fig:FVCorr,fig:TBCorr}, respectively.
+The finite-volume and taste-breaking corrections computed for the intermediate-window observables are given in \cref{fig:FVCorr,fig:TBCorr}, respectively; the finite-volume corrections obtained from the HP scheme, used for the connected contributions in the short-distance window, are given in \cref{fig:FVCorrSD}.
 The corrections to the disconnected contribution are obtained by multiplying their connected counterparts by $-1/10$.
-The pion-mass mistuning corrections are small (at the sub-permille level) where applicable due to the accurate tuning of the ensemble masses, and hence are not shown.
 We do not apply MLLGS to the data at 0.15~fm because the heaviest-taste two-pion pair lies above the $\rho$ mass; see the discussion in the MLLGS section of Ref.~\cite{Borsanyi:2020mff}.
+The pion-mass mistuning corrections are small where applicable (at the sub-permille in the intermediate window) due to the accurate tuning of the ensemble masses, and hence are not shown.

 \Cref{fig:FVCorr,fig:TBCorr} show that the expected dependencies on the lattice spacing, lattice volumes, and pion masses are largely followed.
-Any slight deviations from the expected behavior are likely the result of error introduced by applying the models slightly outside their range of validity; the use of several EFT and EFT-inspired models accounts for this error in the BMA systematic uncertainty.
-Additionally, one of the largest sources of systematic uncertainty for $\amuLW$, $\amuDW$, and $\amuSIBCW$ results from the discrepancy between different finite-volume correction schemes---specifically between CM (and, to a lesser extent, NLO $\chi$PT) and the other EFT and EFT-inspired models.
+Any slight deviations from the expected behavior are likely the result of error introduced by applying the correction schemes slightly outside their range of validity; the use of several EFT and EFT-inspired schemes accounts for this error in the BMA systematic uncertainty.
+Additionally, one of the largest sources of systematic uncertainty for $\amuLW$, $\amuDW$, and $\amuSIBCW$ results from the discrepancy between different finite-volume correction schemes---specifically between CM (and, to a lesser extent, NLO $\chi$PT) and the other EFT and EFT-inspired approaches.
 Correlations between observables due to this systematic uncertainty are discussed in \cref{sec:bma_cov}.
+For contributions from heavier flavors, finite volume effects are expected to be negligible compared with the level of precision of our calculation \cite{ExtendedTwistedMass:2024nyi}.